This article is divided into the following sections

 Erroneous or missing CORS configuration will render an error in the application login screen

-Log in to the application using the username and password of a user account in your VidiCore system
+Enter the API endpoint URI of your VidiCore system In the login screen of the application.
+Log in to the application using the username and password of a user account in your VidiCore system.

 Accessing the Source Code

-The Face Training Theme for VidiCore application is built using the VidiCore Developer Toolkit, allowing all components to be repurposed to fit your user interface needs.
-The source code for application can be found on GitHub: https://github.com/vidispine/face-training-theme
+The Transcode Theme for VidiCore and VidiCoder application is built using the VidiCore Developer Toolkit, allowing all components to be repurposed to fit your user interface needs.
+The source code for application can be found on GitHub: https://github.com/vidispine/transcode-theme

-With access to the repository in GitHub, you will be able to modify and run the application locally.
-Remember to adjust your CORS settings for the application for it to run correctly.
+With access to the repository in GitHub you will be able to modify and run the application locally.
+Remember to adjust your CORS settings for the application to run correctly.

 Using the Application

 This view lists all files on your input and output storage.
 Files can be transcoded, downloaded or deleted.
 Transcode jobs, running and finished, are displayed on the right hand side.

 This manager allows for easy creation and configuration of transcoding presets used by VidiCoder.
 All profiles consists of a container configuration containing name, format, and an optional description.
 The format parameter will determine the output file format of the transcoded file.
 Name and description will be shown in the UI to allow for selection and management.